tiagonj/CppND-Capstone-Catch-Game/README.md

 * ✅ A mutex or lock is used in the project
   * **TODO** examples
 * ❌ A condition variable is used in the project

+# Copyright information

+All sprite images are emojis created by OpenMoji.

+All emojis designed by [OpenMoji](https://openmoji.org/) – the open-source emoji and icon project.
+License: [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/#)